SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 #### How to get to zero error

 You can't.
-For floating point numbers, you shouldn't use below `abstol=1e-14` and `reltol=1e-14`.
+For floating-point numbers, you shouldn't use below `abstol=1e-14` and `reltol=1e-14`.
 If you need lower than that, use arbitrary precision numbers like BigFloats or [ArbFloats.jl](https://github.com/JuliaArbTypes/ArbFloats.jl).